wix/wix-ui/packages/wix-ui-framework/docs/generate.md

 # `wuf generate`

-Command used to scaffold components and integrate them in existing component library codebase.
+`wuf generate` command is used to scaffold components and integrate them in existing library codebase.

 ```md
 Usage: generate [options]